Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Dungog among the top 30% of areas assessed nationwide

-Dungog has averaged approximately 48 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, a total of 243 homes were approved, with an additional 21 approved so far in FY26.
-On average, each dwelling has resulted in 2.4 new residents per year over these five years, indicating strong demand which typically supports property values.
+Dungog averaged approximately 48 new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, a total of 243 homes were approved, with an additional 30 approved so far in FY26.
+On average, each dwelling has resulted in about 2.4 new residents per year over these five years.

-All new construction in the area consists of standalone homes, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
-With around 199 people per dwelling approval, Dungog exhibits characteristics of a growth area.
-Population forecasts indicate that Dungog will gain approximately 2,814 residents by the year 2041.
+All new construction since FY21 has been standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With approximately 199 people per dwelling approval, Dungog shows characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Dungog is forecasted to gain around 2,814 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development